 Do I need to have a tofu press?

-Although they are nice to have, you don’t need an official tofu press.
+Although they are nice, you don’t need an official tofu press.
 Just wrap the tofu in a paper towel and place it between 2 flat surfaces like a cutting board.
 Weigh the top down with a heavy object to help speed up the process.

-Add more corn starch ¼ of a teaspoon at a time until it stops being absorbed into the tofu.
-That's your stop signal.
+- I always end up rubbing the cornstarch into the tofu.
+When you cook without oil, you want to have all the cornstarch absorbed.
 If you discover that you've added too much, add a drop or two of lemon juice or water.

 Once you've baked the tofu, you may encounter a few pieces that still have cornstarch on them.
 They’ll look a bit dusty.
 There are a few ways to resolve this: